 Brian R. Jobe (American, b.
-1981) is an artist and non-profit director based in Knoxville, TN.
+1981) is an artist, educator, and non-profit director based in Knoxville, TN.

-Born in Houston, TX and raised in Memphis, TN, Jobe received a Bachelor of Fine Arts degree from the University of Tennessee in 2004 and Master of Fine Arts degree from the University of Texas at San Antonio in 2006.
+For over a dozen years, he has taught art on the college level for Lipscomb University (Nashville, TN), Austin Peay State University (Clarksville, TN), and Pellissippi State Community College (Knoxville, TN) among others.
+He also regularly serves as a visiting speaker and juror.
+Born in Houston, TX and raised in Memphis, TN, Jobe received a Bachelor of Fine Arts degree from the University of Tennessee, Knoxville in 2004 and Master of Fine Arts degree from the University of Texas at San Antonio in 2006.

+Brian Co-Founded Tri-Star Arts with his wife Carolyn Jobe in 2014 and is currently its Executive Director.
 Tri-Star Arts serves Tennessee by cultivating and spotlighting the contemporary visual art scenes in each region while fostering a unified state-wide art scene.
-Tri-Star Arts programs promote art dialogue between the different cities in the state, and between the state and the nation.
-Tri-Star Arts initiatives include a gallery space and artist studios at the historic Candoro Marble Building, annual Current Art Fund project grants, the forthcoming 2023 Tennessee Triennial, statewide collaborative projects, and the LocateArts.org web resource.
+Their programs promote art dialogue between the different cities in the state, and between the state and the nation.
+Tri-Star Arts initiatives include a gallery space and artist studios at the historic Candoro Marble Building, annual Current Art Fund project grants, the Tennessee Triennial for Contemporary Art, statewide collaborative projects, and the LocateArts.org web resource.